ethereum/EIPs/SIPS/sip-8.md

 1. SNX tokens will be distributed by the percentage of liquidity tokens at the end of each period.
 2. You must be in the pool the entire week, no withdrawals are allowed.
 3. Only the opening LP token balance counts, you can add more liquidity but it will only be counted in following week.
-4. The snapshot will occur two hours after each fee period closes @ ~6pm AEST.
+4. The snapshot will occur two hours after each fee period which closes @ Wednesday ~6pm AEST.
-5. There is a minimum of 1 ETH required per provider.
+5. There is a minimum of 1 liquidity token required per provider.

 The distribution will be managed by an m/n multisig contract with signers selected from LP providers.